Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Introduction

 \section{Introduction}

 Television debates are a cornerstone of public discourse, serving as platforms for the exchange of ideas and viewpoints.
-Particularly in India, prime-time debates are viewed by millions and have a substantial impact on shaping public opinion~\cite{bhat2023expanding}.
-However, these debates have recently come under scrutiny for compromised journalistic integrity and increasing incivility~\cite{mishra2018broadcast}.
-Understanding the nuances in these debates is critically important, yet a formidable task due to the multimedia nature of the content, which blends text, audio, \& video.
+In India, prime-time debates are viewed by millions and have a substantial impact on shaping public opinion~\cite{bhat2023expanding}.
+However, these debates have recently undergone scrutiny for compromised journalistic integrity and increasing incivility~\cite{mishra2018broadcast}.
+Understanding the nuances at scale in these debates is important, yet a formidable task due to the multimedia nature of the content, which blends text, audio, \& video.

 Automated methods to analyze such content have largely been absent or inadequate, often focusing only on textual aspects~\cite{proksch2019testing}.
-These naive approaches are insufficient for two main reasons: the sheer scale of televised debates available for analysis, and the intricate multimedia elements that must be considered to provide a complete picture.
+These naive approaches are insufficient for two reasons: the sheer scale of televised debates available for analysis, and the intricate multimedia elements that must be considered to provide a complete picture.
 Previous attempts at solving this problem either employ text-based analytics that miss out on contextual cues or rely on small-scale, manual coding that lacks scalability \cite{joo2019automated,konstantinovskiy2021toward}.

 One of the most intriguing yet challenging aspects of analyzing news debates lies in their multimodal nature, which combines text, audio, and visual elements.
 Each of these modalities carries crucial information that contributes to the complete understanding of a debate.
 While text may convey the spoken content, it misses out on the tone, pitch, and interruptions that audio captures.
 Similarly, video offers visual cues like facial expressions and body language that are lost in a purely textual analysis.
 Thus, a comprehensive analysis mandates a multifaceted approach that considers all these elements in unison.